top of page

 Friday, 2 May 2025

-Beyond the Campus is a collaborative reporting project involving over 20 students from four student publications across the Midlands.
+This article is a part of Project Beyond the Campus - a collaborative reporting project involving over 20 students from four student publications across the Midlands.
 Lingo has joined Impact, Redbrick and Platform in combatting negative student stereotypes by highlighting the ways they give back to their local communities.

 Often seen in the hands of students, locals, and commuters in Nottingham is a cup of coffee.
-There is a kind of forward-moving element to coffee, helping drinkers through the various endeavours of their days.
+There is a kind of forward-moving element to a hot drink - it's a trend that hasn't quite plateaued yet.

 As such, students including myself from the local church, Holy Trinity in Lenton, have been taking out a coffee cart most weeks into Lenton to give out free coffee.
-We aim to exist as a hopeful presence that people can engage with on their way to lectures, work, a walk, or even things like hospital appointments.
+We aim to exist as a hopeful presence that people can engage with on their way to lectures, work, a walk, or even on their way to things like hospital appointments.

-It has proven to have such an impact on both those receiving and giving out the coffee; far more than we ever imagined as a church.
-The idea began when Daniel Bocchetti, 33, originally from Naples, Italy, and the curate at Holy Trinity felt it would be good, as he says, "...to have an outreach community activity to bless the student community; to let them know that we as a church are here for them; that there is someone in the community that is thinking of them - because church isn’t somewhere that you would just walk into."
+"...to bless the student community; to let them know that we as a church are here for them; that there is someone in the community that is thinking of them - because church isn’t somewhere that you would just walk into."

-Daniel clearly states the importance of church visibility in Lenton, and, to emphasise the church’s warm reception of local students, it soon became clear that students should be the ones running the coffee cart.
+Daniel insists on the importance of church visibility in Lenton.
+He also relates that it soon became clear that students should be the ones running the coffee cart.
 “I wanted students to see the fruits of it [the coffee cart] themselves,’ says Daniel.
 ‘Doing it is a different story than hearing it.”

-Sam Ross-Russell, 21, a fourth-year veterinary medicine student, was one of the students at Holy Trinity to become involved, and he says that doing so "...has changed, just in general, my view of who is in Lenton; the elderly; the lady with the dog; homeless people.”
+Sam Ross-Russell, 21, a fourth-year veterinary medicine student, was one of the students at Holy Trinity to become involved.
+He states that doing so "Has changed... my view of who is in Lenton; the elderly; the lady with the dog; homeless people.”
 He adds that “Church can seem so generational,” and that “this God that claims to be real is actually for you - not some God that has written you off.”
-Church activities like this strive to live out the belief that we do not limit joy to just ourselves, but spread it to the wider community.
+Church activities like this strive to spread this message to the wider community, making a contact point outside of just church services, emphasising that God does not just exist inside churches.
 I have discovered in running the cart that doing something as simple as giving out a coffee can really contribute something poignant to the spirit of the community.
 It shows the wider community that actually, as Sam’s expresses, “...we are a deeply kind and generous generation”.
+This, I think, is important for local communities to see, besides the faith element.
+For locals to see students doing something for others is, I hope, uplifting for them.
+We have certainly seen some receptive responses to that.

 The coffee cart helps locals to see that students do indeed care for the wider community, beyond boozing.
 We are faithful.
 And I believe that it not only shows our community that there are people who care for others outside of their immediate circles, but that the church is driving them in this endeavour for our community.
 The possibility for positive movement that churches bring is essential, with a hope and joy that feels a little more long-lasting.